 Fridays mornings – The Penicuik Storehouse, 22 High Street, EH26 8HW, drop in anytime between 10.00 and 12.00 on either 1st, , 8th, 15th November.

 Saturdays mornings – The Open House cafe at the Townhall – a stall between 10.30 and 11.00 on 2nd, 9th, 16th November.

 Saturday Mornings – the Penicuik Library – a stall between 11.30 ad 12.30 on 9th, 16th November.

 If you want someone to come and talk to your group about the project please get in touch, contact firstname.lastname@example.org

 Please spare a few minutes to complete this questionnaire.
 It will mean a lot to our success in winning the funding.

 You can pick up a questionnaire at the Townhall reception, the Storehouse, Penicuik Library, Penicuik Arts Centre.
 Or you can complete an online questionnaire here.

 Penicuik Storehouse is a community project and social enterprise especially relevant for Penicuik to help bring local food business back to the High Street and to be a hub for people to meet, learn and support each other.

-There is currently a pop-up shop open seven days a week in the front of the ground floor and several local businesses have a stall in there one day a week.
+There is a shop open seven days a week in the front of the ground floor and several local businesses have a stall in there one day a week.

 Most of all we hope to bring the heart back into Penicuik town centre through good food, a place to meet and community events.